Construction Industry Induction (Whitecard Course)Available Course Dates:

 Aim of this Course / Target Group

-As of the end of August 2009 in WA the construction industry induction (Whitecard course), which is based on a unit of competence ( CPCCOHS1001A Work safely in the construction industry) that is nationally accredited, will be recognised under amended regulations.
-Across all States and Territories both types of WA cards (Whitecard and Bluecard) issued through training providers will be accepted by the regulatory authority as evidence that induction training has been completed.
+Since 2009 the construction industry induction in WA has been based on a nationally recognised training unit of competence.
+Under amended regulations, in States and Territories, both types of WA cards issued through training providers will be accepted by the regulatory authority as evidence that construction induction training has been successfully completed.
 Those people who have completed the previous ‘bluecard’ Course in Safety Awareness Training will not have to repeat the training.
+This course is suitable for any individual wishing to work in the WA construction industry.

 Recognition of Interstate cards issued prior to August 2009